 In order to provide the highest level of service, employees are expected to be at work and on time every day.
 However, when circumstances dictate, OVEC provides various types of leave under which absences may be authorized.
 Please note that in many cases a written request, submitted for approval before leave begins, is required.
-Employees taking leave must file a personal statement upon return to work.
 Authorization of leave shall be made in accordance with specific leave policy.